-Many things in your home rely on electricity—from charging your electronics to keeping the temperature inside where you want it.
-That’s why it’s annoying when electricity in our homes doesn’t work the way we expect.
-For many homeowners, this stress can come to a head when lights flicker after their heating and cooling system starts to kick in.
+Lots of things in your home run on electricity—from charging your cell phone to keeping the temperature inside where you want it.
+That’s why it’s annoying when electricity in our homes doesn’t work the way we want it to.
+For many homeowners, this stress can come to a head when lights flicker after their heating and cooling system starts to run.

-If you’re experiencing dimming that lasts for a fraction of a second when your HVAC starts, it probably isn’t something to be stressed about.
+If you’re noticing dimming that lasts for a fraction of a second when your HVAC kicks in, it probably isn’t something to be worried about.

 If this is the only issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
-If you’re tired of the flickering, schedule an appointment with Enertek Air Conditioning & Heating.
+If you’re irritated by the flickering, schedule an appointment with Enertek Air Conditioning & Heating.
 We’ll assess the situation and see if an equipment upgrade or circuit changes can help the problem.

 When should I take action about the flickering lights?

-Flickering lights can also signify a more serious matter.
+Flickering lights can also indicate a more serious matter.
 Don’t assess the situation yourself.
 The problem could be hazardous for you or your home.
-Reach out to a professional if you see:
+Call a professional if you experience:

 - A circuit breaker trip when you start your HVAC.
-Circuit breakers are a key part of your home’s electrical system.
-When they trip and shut off power to a part of your home (powered by a specific circuit), they are attempting to protect you from an issue with your circuit.
+Circuit breakers are an essential part of your home’s electrical system.
+When they trip and shut off power to a part of your home (powered by a specific circuit), they are attempting to protect you from a concern with your circuit.
 While it could be that you have too many appliances on the same circuit, it’s smart to bring a professional in to check that there isn’t a more serious problem.

-Any time your HVAC system and lights don’t work together, it’s safe to call an expert in to take a look.
-The team at Enertek Air Conditioning & Heating is here to provide support.
+Any time your HVAC system and lights don’t work together, it’s not a bad idea to call an expert in to take a look.
+The team at Enertek Air Conditioning & Heating is here to help.
 When you need us, you can give us a call at (818) 727-9993 or schedule an appointment online.
 We’ll make sure everything is in order so you can feel safe in your home.